 About four years ago, during an epic sunset, I was standing at a windy seashore throwing stones.
-The feeling when I watch the stones skipping was like HOLY!
+The feeling when I watched the stones skipping was like HOLY!
 Holy!
 Hooolholy! holy cow!
-It could be longer, It’s just because my record was only five skips.
-I’m sure you could do it much better than me, but beware when you start doing this thing it’s kind of hard to stop.
-Once you start, you won’t stop until the sun says byebye to you.
+It could be longer.
+It’s just because my record was only five skips.
+I’m sure you could do much better than me, but beware when you have started doing it, it’s kind of hard to stop.
+You won’t stop until the sun says byebye to you.

-I promised myself to think about the physics behind it once I get back to my room.
-But somehow it ran away from my mind, it takes about four years for me to remind myself about it.
-And unfortunately I haven’t got a chance to skip stones again since then.
+I promised myself to think about the physics behind it once I got back to my room.
+But somehow it ran away from my mind, it takes about four years for it to come back.
+Unfortunately I haven’t got a chance to skip stones again since then.
 However I still remember some important details.
-From my experiences, I intuitively think that a good stone for stone skipping is a flat one.
-After trying many times I concluded that the only way to make stone skips is to give the stone enough horizontal velocity with a correct orientation and also a quick flick at the end of the throwing process to give the stone a sufficiently fast spin.
-So I will suppose that these three factors, the horizontal velocity, the orientation and the spin are the main factors to give an awesome throw.
+From my experiences, I intuitively think that a good stone for stone skipping is a flatter one.
+After trying many times, I concluded that the only way to make a stone skips is to give the stone enough horizontal velocity with a correct orientation, and also a quick flick at the end of the throwing process is need, to give the stone a sufficiently fast spin.
+So I suppose that these three factors, the horizontal velocity, the orientation and the spin are the main factors to have an awesome throw.

-My first naive suspect was the surface tension but I think I can get rid of it pretty quickly.
-First of all, it is extremely weak.
+My first naive suspect was the surface tension but now I think I can get rid of it pretty quickly.
+First of all, surface tension is extremely weak.
 Here’s a quick estimation.
-The mass of a good skipping rock is about , so its weight is .
+The mass of a good skipping rock is about , so its weight is roughly .
 The surface tension of water at is .
-Thus if the planar dimension of the stone is about , then the order of the surface tension force is roughly which is only sufficient to cause the stone feels itchy.
-And no matter how hard I tried, I could not find any possibility of surface tension force having dependence with the three factors above, so I guess we can safely forget about surface tension here.
+Thus if the planar dimension of the stone is about , then the order of the surface tension force is about which is only sufficient to cause the stone feels itchy.
+And no matter how hard I tried, I could not think of any possibility of surface tension force having dependence with the three factors above, so I guess we can safely forget about surface tension here.
 I also remember the motion of the water where I throw the stones at was very unfavorable for surface tension.
 Perhaps we can test this putting some detergent into a pool of water, to see if the stone can still skip on it.

 Okay so what else could possibly cause the bouncing effect?
 In order to bounce the stone we need a force that can flip the vertical velocity of the stone.
 It means, we need a force that continues to exist even when there is no vertical velocity.
 For a typical object bouncing on the floor, the one that makes sure the flipping to happen is the elasticity of the object.
-Some of the kinetic energy is stored as potential energy which later will be used to renew the kinetic energy again.
+During a collision, some of the kinetic energy is converted to potential energy ,which later will be used to renew the kinetic energy again.
 Okay, but what kind of elasticity can we expect from a collision of a solid with a fluid?

-But it turns out that we don’t need one, maybe it is just a simple Newton’s third law.
-As the stone hits the water surface, it displaced an amount of mass downward which gives a lift force.
-It requires the stone to be in a correct orientation so that as the stone travels a distance on the surface of water it pushes some water downwards along the way.
+It turns out that we don’t really need one.
+Maybe it is just a simple Newton’s third law.
+As the stone hits the water surface, it displaced an amount of mass downward, as it travels a distance on the surface of water, which gives a lift force.
+It is somewhat similar to how airplanes fly but this time water is deflected instead of air.
+However, we require the stone to be in a correct orientation to make sure that the water is pushed in a right way.
 As we can see, the higher horizontal velocity of the stone , the more mass it can deflects in a time interval.
-Which means that if the stone has a sufficiently high velocity, the vertical momentum of the water pushed maybe enough to fling the stone back to the air.
-Also most importantly the stone can still deflect water downward even when it has no vertical velocity.
-It is somewhat similar to how airplanes fly but this time water is deflected instead of air.
-But wait, how about the spin?
-We know that it won’t work without the spin, so it must contributes somewhere.
-I think most likely the spin plays a role as stabilizer, maintaining the correct orientation favorable for the skipping.
-Otherwise if there is no spin, the stone may easily change its orientation and hit the water with bad orientations, unfavorable for skipping.
-If the stone gets really lucky all the time, it may looks like this
+Which means that if the stone has a sufficiently high velocity, the vertical momentum of the water pushed may be enough to fling the stone back to the air.
+Also most importantly, a stone can still deflect water downward even when it has no vertical velocity.

 Which says that in this regime there would be a big gap behind the stone as it moves on the water surface.
 Roughly it should looks like this

 After looking at the video in the begining, it seems reasonable to assume that the velocity of the rock to be horizontal, that is .
-I guess I can safely ignore the adhesion force between the rock and the surface of water which cause a portion of water to move with the velocity of the stone surface in contact, this is somewhat similar to friction.
+I guess I can also safely ignore the adhesion force between the rock and the surface of water which cause a portion of water to move with the velocity of the stone surface in contact, this is somewhat similar to friction.
 Also note that there could be some water being deflected upwards following the surface of the stone , take a look at the red arrow above.
-We can observe this as the splashes around the water, I am also going to ignore this effect mainly because it is too complicated.
+Some water can be deflected in a way depicted by the red arrow.
+We can observe this effect as splashes around the stone.
+I am also going to ignore this effect mainly because it is too complicated and it does not add a new physics.
+We’ll see that we can take into account this effect to some degree by introducing a constant.
 Or perhaps I could say I will only consider the case where the these effects are small.
 So the only forces that we will consider here is the force required to deflect an amount of water coming from the front of the stone and the gravitational force.

-I put the factor and to account for a portion of water outside the cross-sectional area that is also get pushed downward by the neighbors and also the portion of water that is pushed upwards as a splash.
+I put the factor and to account for a portion of water outside the cross-sectional area that is also get pushed downward by the neighbors and the portion of water that is pushed upwards as a splash.
 For the two effects are competing, and we don’t know who win the fight.
 But we can guess that the value won’t differ too much from , thus for simplicity let’s just choose .
 On the other hand the two effects work together in the case of , so must be bigger than one.
 Let’s say .
-Now the depends on the shape of the stone, and it can be really wild if the shape is not alright.
-Again, to simplify things let’s assume that the stone is coin shaped with radius so that the immersed area depends only on , the vertical position of the lower edge of the stone.
+Now the depends on the shape of the stone, and it can vary really wildly if the stone is amoeba-shaped.
+For the purpose of writing a nice formula, let’s assume that the stone is coin shaped with radius so that the immersed area depends only on , i.e. vertical position of the lower edge of the stone.
 We can obtain by integration

-Finally we have to assume that the the spin is good enough at stabilizing the angle that we can leave the angle as a constant throughout the collision.
-Now the two equations of motion are complete, however they are nonlinear and unsolvable.
+Finally we have to assume that the the spin is good enough at stabilizing the angle that we can think of the angle as a constant throughout the collision.
+Now the two equations of motion are complete, the only problem is that they are nonlinear.

 Thus we have no choice but to deal with it numerically.
 Using the following numerical values: